xela6134/leetcode/README.md

 # Leetcode Solutions

 ### Description
-- Done in C++ (or maybe Python?)
+- Almost entirely done in C++
-- Currently completing Top 100 Liked Questions
+- Doing whatever questions I feel like from different sources
-- You need to install CMake to run these solutions.
+- (If you **REALLY** want to run this) you need to install CMake to run these solutions.
 Install `cmake` according to your current environment.

 ### Instructions
 1. Run `cmake -B build` for initial setup.
 This will create a `build` directory.